-NOI: FERC's Policy for Recovery of Income Tax Costs & ROE Policies (PL17-1)
+• NOI: FERC's Policy for Recovery of Income Tax Costs & ROE Policies (PL17-1)

 On December 15, 2016, the FERC issued a notice of inquiry ("NOI") seeking comments regarding how to address any double recovery resulting from the FERC's current income tax allowance and ROE policies.
-The NOI follows the D.C.
+The NOI followed the D.C.
 Circuit's United Airlines holding that the FERC failed to demonstrate that there is no double recovery of taxes for a partnership pipeline as a result of the income tax allowance and ROE determined pursuant to the DCF methodology, and remanding the decisions to the FERC to develop a mechanism "for which the Commission can demonstrate that there is no double recovery" of partnership income tax costs".
-In response to requests for an extension of the comment and reply comment deadlines, and objections to those requests, the FERC extended the comment and reply comment deadlines to March 8 and April 7, 2017, respectively.
-Comments were submitted by over 25 parties, including a particularly ebullient pleading by a former general counsel of FERC's predecessor, the Federal Power Commission.
-As noted immediately above, reply comments were due on or before April 7.
-18 sets of reply comments were received, including reply comments from AGA, Dominion, EEI, INGAA, and LSPower.
-Since the last Report, additional reply and answering comments were submitted by INGAA, United Airlines Petitioners and Natural Gas Indicated Shippers.
+Comments and reply comments were submitted by over 25 and 18 parties, respectively.
 This matter is pending before the FERC.